 4) They have their own destiny to fulfill

 It is a tendency of parents to use their kids as a platform to fulfill their own unfulfilled dreams.
-A person who could not become a doctor would consciously or unconsciously want his kid to become a doctor but the most important lesson for parents is to realize that their kid is a unique and separate individual and has his own destiny to fulfill.
+A person who could not become a doctor would consciously or unconsciously want his kid to become a doctor but the most important lesson for parents is to realize that their kid is a unique and separate individual.
+Every parent must accept that their child has his own destiny to fulfill.

-They have their own gifts and talents and life purpose and as a parent, our duty is to provide them nurturing care and support to pursue their own dreams and life purpose.
+Every parent must accept that their children have their own gifts and talents and life purpose.
+And as a parent, your duty is to provide them nurturing care and support to pursue their own dreams and life purpose.